composer/composer/doc/articles/scripts.md

   during `install`/`update`, or via the `dump-autoload` command.
 - **post-autoload-dump**: occurs after the autoloader is dumped, either during `install`/`update`, or via the `dump-autoload` command.
+- **post-root-package-install**: occurs after the root package has been installed, during the `create-project` command.
+- **post-create-project-cmd**: occurs after the `create-project` command is executed.

 ## Defining scripts